madanbaduwal/python-project-structure/README.md

 # One
 ------
-One is the repository contain all of the things that need while while doing any projects.
+One is the repository contain all of the things that need while doing any projects.